Changes introduced because of Coronavirus (Covid-19)

 - Drivers’ hours and tachographs – Weekly record sheet

-Changes to The EU drivers’ hours and tachograph rules
+Changes to the retained EU drivers’ hours and tachograph rules

-The EU drivers’ hours and tachograph rules will change on 20 August 2020.
+The EU drivers’ hours and tachograph rules changed on 20 August 2020.

 Key changes include: